 I would really encourage you to start weighing everything when you bake.
 These scales aren’t expensive, and you can often make everything in a single bowl, cutting down on the cleanup efforts at the end.

 Making the Batter Matter

 After you separate the eggs into whites and yolks, toss the yolks away to use for something else.
 Strain the egg whites to be sure you don’t have any bits of big globs of whatever that stuff is that you sometimes find in there.
 From my experience, egg age doesn’t matter much if you strain them out.
 Be sure you have let your eggs come to room temperature before you plan to use them.
 Cold whites just don’t whip up like warmer ones do.
-THIS is one of those odd prep steps that I wouldn’t recommend skipping.
 Have a drink.
-Wait 10 minutes.
+Wait a few minutes.
 No big.